 The next morning, we set out to explore the southern portion of the park: the section between the town of Banff and Castle Junction.
 Our first hike was to Johnson Lake – though to call this a hike may be unfair, it was really more of a leisurely stroll to the lake.
 Johnson Lake is located at the end of Johnson Lake Road, which branches off from the Lake Minnewanka Scenic Drive.
 This loop also leads to Two Jack Lake and Lake Minnewanka before curving back around to the Trans-Canada Highway.

 Our next stop was Johnston Canyon, conveniently located right near our campground.
-The hike up Johnston Canyon is about 3 miles round-trip, relatively flat, and includes 2 waterfalls and many cascades.
+The hike up Johnston Canyon is about 3 miles (4.8 km) round-trip, relatively flat, and includes 2 waterfalls and many cascades.
 The majority of the hike is on boardwalks that lead through the narrow canyon.
 We came first to Lower Falls and then continued on to Upper Falls, the latter portion of the trail being slightly steeper.

 We continued north on the Bow Valley Parkway, passing scenic views of Castle Mountain and Moose Meadows, which was filled with wildflowers.

 For me, Silverton Falls will always be remembered as the place where I got hit by a falling rock.
 We were hiking across a slope with the waterfall just up ahead, so close we could hear it, when we heard a rock begin to tumble.
-We assumed one of us had dislodged it, but then realized that the noise was getting closer.
+We assumed one of us had dislodged it, but then realized the noise was getting closer.
 We turned our heads uphill to search for it, but too late.
 It had already collided with my ankle.
 It wasn’t a large rock, but it was moving rapidly so it hurt when it hit me.
 What was weird, though, was that there weren’t any people above us on the hillside, and we didn’t see any animals either.
 I guess the rock just decided it wanted a change of scenery.

 Moral of the story: falling rocks can cause some serious damage!